The number of people searching for legitimate work from home jobs is growing at a remarkable pace, especially during the pandemic.

 This is a prime example of working “from” home without necessarily being “at” home.
 When people picture delivery services in the “gig economy,” delivering takeout and groceries for companies like PostMates and DoorDash usually come to mind.
 But there’s a lot more to it.
 For instance, medical couriers are responsible for picking up and delivering specimens, lab results, patient records, and other healthcare-related items.

 According to the Bureau of Labor Statistics, couriers across all industries earn an average of $14.42 per hour or $30,000 per year.
 Most professional courier services require applicants to possess at least a high school diploma and an appropriate vehicle for getting around town efficiently.
 This isn’t a career you can tackle in your pee-jays, but it provides much of the convenience of a work from home job.

+Tutoring is one of the best side hustles for teachers.
 Applying for a job as a tutor is a great way to earn a living — not to mention accrue meaningful experience if you’re an aspiring educator.
 And who doesn’t like imparting knowledge to curious minds?
 If you’re looking to become a tutor, you’ve got some options: engage in face-to-face tutoring or get involved with virtual tutoring using a platform like Skype.